 The World Bank has ten environmental and social safeguards policies, these include, Natural Habitats (OP/BP 4.04), Forests (OP/BP 4.36), Pest Management (OP 4.09), Physical Cultural Resources (OP/BP 4.11), and Safety of Dams (OP/BP 4.37) and Involuntary Resettlement (OP/BP 4.12) and Environmental Assessment (OP/BP.4.01).
-None of the above operational policies except for O.P.
+None of the above operational policies with the exception of O.P.
 4.01, Environmental Assessment, is triggered by this project.